ShaneQi/Shane-s-Rusty-Blog/posts/2017-09-04-explicitly-set-time-zone.md

 ### Takeaways

-1. A timedate can't be defined without the timezone.
+1. A datetime can't be defined without the timezone.
 2. If the date string doesn't have a timezone in it, find it out and set it on the date formatter.
 3. If the date string has a timezone in it, make sure it's read by the date formatter.